a-damC/module10_ONS/README.md

 <a href="/pdfs_main/inflation_last_5_years.pdf" class="image fit" ></a>

-Looking at the inflation graph we can see the Bank of England's 2% aim was surpassed as the U.K. exited Lockdown measures as demand increased and supply side issues could not keep up.
+Looking at the inflation graph </a>we can see the Bank of England's 2% aim was surpassed as the U.K. exited Lockdown measures as demand increased and supply side issues could not keep up.
 The Russian invasion of Ukraine compounded inflation problems as energy and grain resources became reduced due to embargoes placed on Russia and the decimation of the Ukrainian grain trade routes.